Loading...

 Mothers do 73% of all cognitive household labor.
 Unlike physical housework, earning more or working more doesn't reduce it.

-Why this layer is uniquely damaging: Cognitive labor is invisible, constant, has no “off switch” or completion signal, and drains the mental reserves needed for everything else.
-It is associated with depression, stress, burnout, and relationship deterioration.
+Why this layer is uniquely damaging: Cognitive labor is invisible, constant, has no “off switch,” and drains the mental reserves needed for everything else.
+Associated with depression, burnout, and relationship deterioration.

 Matrescence - the psychological transformation into a mother - is as profound as adolescence.
 But nobody names it.